Naytal is now Maven Clinic

 - Postnatal depression (PND) is very common - 1 in 10 people experience it

 - It can be hard to know what to say or do when someone you care about has PND, but there are many ways you can support them

 - Make sure you know the signs of PND - these include sleep disruption, despair, crying, obsessive thinking, anxiety, hopelessness, irritability, withdrawal and lack of interest

 - Always offer compassion and listen - offer space for their feelings to be heard

 - You should encourage your loved one to speak to their GP, midwife or a mental health professional

 Do you suspect your friend or family member has postnatal depression (PND), or perhaps your wife or partner?
 It can be tough to see someone living with PND; you may feel helpless or worry about what to say or what to do, or you may say nothing at all.

-But there are many ways you can support your loved ones.
+But there are many ways you can support someone with postnatal depression.
 Here we share what to look out for and how you can help.